/ / Which Paris Metro Tickets Or Passes Should You Buy In 2025

 Paris Metro Tickets And Passes

-This ticket also allows you to transfer between metros, buses, and RER trains within 90 minutes of the first validation.
-However, you cannot transfer between different types of transportation (e.g., from metro to bus, or tram to RER).
+This ticket also allows you to transfer between metros, trains, and RER trains within 2 hours of the first validation.

-You can purchase the T+ ticket as a physical paper ticket or load it electronically onto a Navigo Easy Pass, which we will discuss next.
+You should note that you won’t be able to purchase this ticket in a physical paper form, but you can load it on your smartphone using Île-de-France Mobilités App or load it onto a Navigo Easy Pass, which we will discuss shortly.

 Navigo Easy Pass

-The Navigo Easy Pass costs just €2 and can be loaded with any number of T+ tickets directly from the RATP counter, ticket vending machine, or even via the RATP or Île-de-France Mobilités apps on your phone.
+The Navigo Easy Pass costs just €2 and can be loaded with any number of Metro-Train-RER Ticket directly from the RATP counter, ticket vending machine, or even via the Bonjour RATP or Île-de-France Mobilités apps on your phone.

-If you’re not sure how to do this, you can check out my recent YouTube video here.
+If you’re not sure how to do this, you can check out my YouTube video here that takes you through all the steps.

 Is the Navigo Easy Pass worth it?

 Absolutely.
-It saves you time since you won’t need to queue for tickets each time, and it also saves money when you buy tickets in bulk.
+It saves you time since you won’t need to queue for tickets each time.

-Just like the paper ticket, you can use this pass on the metro, buses, and trams throughout the entire Île-de-France region, but remember, it’s only valid in Zone 1 for the RER.
+You can also use it on the metro, buses, RER, and trams throughout the entire Île-de-France region, but remember to load the right tickets.

 One-day Navigo travel Pass

-Another option to consider is the One-Day Navigo Travel Pass, which can be loaded onto a Navigo Easy Pass or a Navigo Découverte Travel Card — we’ll talk more about the latter option later in the article.
+Another option to consider is the One-Day Navigo Travel Pass, which can be loaded onto your smartphone/smartwatch using the Île-de-France Mobilités App, on a Navigo Easy Pass, or on a Navigo Découverte Travel Card — we’ll talk more about the latter option later in the article.

-This pass grants you unlimited rides on all transportation modes within the chosen zones until midnight on the day of purchase, excluding the OrlyBus and RoissyBus services.
+This pass grants you unlimited rides on all transportation modes (metros, buses, RER, trams, suburban trains) in the entire Île-de-France region, excluding the Airports.

 Is the Navigo One-Day Pass worth it?